cormullion/Thebes.jl/docs/src/views.md

 # Views and perspective

-## Eyepoint, centerpoint...
+## Eyepoint and centerpoint

 Thebes takes a simple view of life.
-There's a global "world", which is created when you start using it.
-It's a good idea to check and/or set the viewing parameters when you start a new Luxor document, in case you're inheriting anything odd from a previous run.
+There's a global Thebes realm which is created when you start `using` it.
+It's a good idea to check and/or set the currentbviewing parameters when you start a new Luxor document, in case you're inheriting anything from a previous run.

 Here are the functions that control your view of the 3D scene: